mizz1e/mocha/readme.md

 it will not interfere with your system.
 And your system version is unsupported.

-Obtain the master build of Zig from [https:/hwot o d/ziglang.org/download](https://ziglang.org/download).
+Obtain the master build of Zig from [https://ziglang.org/download](https://ziglang.org/download).
 Extract the tarball somewhere, update `PATH` to provide the `zig` binary.

 Install the musl target.